top of page

 Knowing how to care for a handwoven merino lambswool scarf or snood

-Many people will have been gifted a beautiful handwoven merino lambswool scarf or accessory over the last few months so this blog has been written to outline how best to care for such a luxury accessory.
-An Emma Baker Handwoven Textiles scarf or snood is no standard accessory but a piece of craftsmanship from my loom, made from fine natural fibres and woven with care.
+Many people have received a beautiful handwoven merino lambswool scarf or accessory as a gift recently.
+This blog outlines how to care for such a luxury item.
+An Emma Baker Handwoven Textiles scarf or snood is not just any accessory; it is a piece of craftsmanship made from fine natural fibres and woven with care.
 It deserves gentle handling to maintain its softness, warmth, and beauty for years to come.
 With the right care routine, your scarf or snood can remain a timeless favourite through many seasons.

 Smiling person wearing a colorful plaid shawl, standing by a wooden wall with a window.
 Cozy and cheerful atmosphere.